 Aggressive setup and early activity

-New ad accounts that move too fast rarely survive.
-Creating an account, adding payment details, launching ads, and scaling spend in the same day looks rushed.
+Creating an account, adding payment, launching ads, and scaling spend in the same day looks rushed.
+Facebook expects a normal progression.
+If everything appears at once, the account can be pushed into review.

-How Multilogin helps you scale Facebook ad accounts safely
+How Multilogin helps you scale safely with Cloud Phones and browser profiles

-Each Facebook ad account runs inside its own browser profile in Multilogin.
-That profile acts as a closed environment.
+Each Facebook ad account can run inside its own Multilogin browser profile:

 This prevents accidental linking.
-You don’t log into the wrong account.
-You don’t carry data from one client to another.
+You do not carry data from one client to another.
+You do not “quick check” an account from the wrong profile and leave traces behind.
 When profiles stay isolated, Facebook sees separate identities instead of one operator behind many accounts.

 Stable fingerprints instead of random changes

 Constantly changing devices or settings makes accounts stand out.
 Facebook expects stability.
-Multilogin keeps each profile consistent over time.
+Multilogin keeps each profile consistent over time, so the identity does not look like a new device on every login.
+That predictability supports account longevity.

 Read our guide on how to buy warmed-up facebook accounts!

-Start your Multilogin trial for just €1.99 and see how easy it is to keep your ad accounts safe from bans.
+Start your Multilogin trial for just €1.99 and see how easy it is to keep your ad accounts safe.

 When ad accounts keep getting restricted, the instinct is to move faster.
-That’s usually what gets you banned again.
-The safer path is boring on purpose: clean setup, stable identity, slow growth.
-Here’s the structure to follow.
+That usually creates more overlap.
+The safer path is boring on purpose: clean setup, stable identity, slow growth, repeat.

-If you get banned and keep using the same browser, you’re not “starting over.”
-You’re restarting the same identity in a new tab.
+If you got banned and keep using the same browser environment, you are not starting over.
+You are restarting the same identity in a new tab.

 Attach a residential proxy to that profile before you log in.